Melons - Farmer's Pick ™, Boise, Idaho - Local produce farm stand

-We grow several varieties of open-pollinated and heirloom melons each year, no hybrids.
+We grow several varieties of open-pollinated and heirloom melons, no hybrids.
 Varieties are chosen for flavor, uniqueness, and adaptability to the region.
 Carefully picked ripe when ready.

 ‘Eel River’ or ‘Crane’ Heirloom Melons, created from the ‘Crenshaw’ melon in the early 1900’s, Southern California.
 Sweet but not overpowering, succulent, juicy and aromatic.
 Big melons weigh up to five pounds.